Semantic-Science/PROV-O_BFO_Mapping/README.md

   * [PROV-O Qualified Property Mapping](#prov-o-qualified-property-mapping)

 ## Mapping Details
-* All PROV-O classes will be mapped to the closest equivalent BFO/CCO class, asserted as sub-classes of the closest parent BFO/CCO class, or otherwise de-scribed as a transformation rule
+* All PROV-O classes will be mapped to the closest equivalent BFO/CCO class, asserted as sub-classes of the closest parent BFO/CCO class, or otherwise described as a transformation rule
 * All PROV-O object and data properties (i.e., relations or predicates) will be mapped to the closest equivalent BFO/CCO property, or otherwise asserted as sub-properties of the closest parent BFO/CCO property
 * Instances (owl:NamedIndividuals) are ignored for the sake of simplicity
 * Annotation properties are ignored for the sake of simplicity
-* No OWL reasoning is performed, as the mapping is preliminary and, there-fore, speculative
+* No OWL reasoning is performed, as the mapping is preliminary and, therefore, speculative

 ## PROV-O Class Mapping